We all know that you want to make some serious gains in the gym and minimise injury, right?

 Err, yeah, but also easy to mess things up.
 We’ve also put together a little ‘Do Not’ list because we care…we’re good like that.

-So try to remember this stuff next time you exercise because it will help you maximise results from the movement and make you look less like a donkey:
+So try to remember this stuff next time you do face pulls because it will help you maximize results from the movement and reduce the chance of injury:

 - Keep your head still and don’t be tempted to bring your head forward to the rope; bring the rope to you otherwise you won’t manage the complete movement.